 Cmap=argmaxci∈CP(ci)1≤j≤nPfjci (2)

 The next step is to calculate a probability score.
 As soon as a term meets the criteria of Pfjci, it is added to the document's vocabulary.
-Therefore, to get Pwjci, divide the total number of keywords in class ci by Njr, where Njr is the number of times word wj appears in document dr from class ci.
+Therefore, to get Pwjci, divide the total number of keywords in class ci by Njr, where Njr is the number of times the word wj appears in document dr from class ci.
 Then evaluate the likelihood of a document based on its classification as follows:

 Pdrci=jvNjr!j=1vPwjciNjrNjr!
 (3)